-When employees terminate employment, an official written notification (which specifies the employee's last day of employment) to the supervisor and the HR and Payroll Manager is required.
-The employee will also need to schedule an exit meeting with the HR and Payroll Coordinator for final business such as turning in keys, procurement/travel cards and identification.
-SEHD server/email access will be terminated at the end of the last date of employment.
+When employees terminate employment, an official written notification which specifies the employee's last day of employment to the supervisor and SEHD HR is required.
+SEHD HR will send an exit acknowledgement letter and an exit checklist to the employee.
+The employee will work with their supervisor, SEHD HR/Finance, SEHD IT and Ja'Net Hurt as needed for final business such as turning in keys, procurement/travel cards, ID badge, parking card, computer and tech equipment, and an office cleanout walkthrough.
+SEHD server/email access will generally be terminated at the end of the last date of employment.
+Retirees and CU alumni will have ongoing access to their University e-mail, along with limited portal access.